bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 experience.
 Hence, now is the right time to revisit Bash with such tooling in mind.

-In this article: we will enable an assortment of useful available shell options, we will script automatic `pushd` along with matching directory stack navigation bindings, will share history between concurrent sessions, we will integrate an interactive completion interface and we will use modern shell-agnostic tooling to sensibly improve the interactive experience, among other tips and suggestions.
+In this article we will: enable a host of useful Bash shell options, script automatic `pushd` along with matching directory stack navigation bindings, integrate an interactive completion interface and we will use modern command line tooling to sensibly improve the interactive experience, among other tips and suggestions.

 Note, my [bashrc](https://github.com/bluz71/dotfiles/blob/master/bashrc) and [inputrc](https://github.com/bluz71/dotfiles/blob/master/inputrc) files